Referring and requesting Medicare services

-To bill a referred or requested type service to Medicare, specialist referrals or requests for diagnostic imaging and pathology services must comply with the:
+To bill a referred or requested service to Medicare, specialist referrals or requests for diagnostic imaging and pathology services must comply with all of these:

-- for pathology services, the Health Insurance (Pathology Services) Regulations 2018
+- Health Insurance (Pathology Services Table) Regulations 2020

 Referrals for specialist treatment

-- relevant clinical information about the patient’s condition for investigation, opinion, treatment and/or management
+- relevant clinical information about the patient’s condition for investigation, opinion, treatment and management

 Referrals don’t need to be made out to a certain specialist or consultant physician.

-Referrers should let patients choose where to present the referral, this also applies to electronic referrals.
+If you’re referring a patient, you should let them choose where to present the referral.
+This also applies to electronic referrals.

 Single course of treatment

-A referral will cover a single course of treatment for the referred condition.
-A single course of treatment is an initial attendance by the specialist or consultant physician.
-The single course of treatment includes subsequent attendances for the continuing management of the condition until the patient is referred back to the referring practitioner.
+A referral covers a single course of treatment for the referred condition.
+A single course of treatment is an initial attendance at the specialist or consultant physician.
+It includes subsequent attendances for the continuing management until the patient is referred back to the referring practitioner.

 A new referral doesn’t always mean a new course of treatment.

 If a referral is for continuing management of a condition, the specialist or consultant physician must bill subsequent attendance items.
-However, an initial attendance item can be billed if:
+However, you can bill an initial attendance item if it meets all the following:

-- the referring practitioner decides the patient’s condition needs to be reviewed, and
+- the referring practitioner decides the patient’s condition needs to be reviewed

-- the patient is seen by the specialist or consultant physician after the expiry of the last referral, and
+- the patient is seen by the specialist or consultant physician after the expiry of the last referral

 If the patient has a new or unrelated condition, the specialist can start a new course of treatment if there is a new referral in place.